Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Introduction

 RD bifurcations were noted already by \cite{berger71} and others due to the resulting non-smoothness of the RD curve \eqref{eq:RD-func-def} at the points of bifurcation. \cite{rose1994mapping} uses a mapping approach to provide insights for continuous source alphabets, usually assuming a squared-error distortion, $d(x, \hat{x}) = |x - \hat{x}|^2$.
 While allowing for a much broader class of distortion measures, our results in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking} suggest a slightly different picture of RD bifurcations for sources of finite alphabet.
 Further, they allow a clearer view of cases where BA with reverse deterministic annealing \citep{rose1990deterministic, rose1998deterministic} follows a sub-optimal solution path rather than the optimal one.

-The error of an $l$-th order Taylor method, using expansions \eqref{eq:solution-by-beta-as-taylor-approx}, is of order $O(|\Delta \beta|^l)$ for small step sizes $\Delta \beta$ (Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} in Section \ref{part:how-and-what}.\ref{sub:taylor-method-for-RD-root-tracking}); cf., Figure \ref{fig:approx_from_point_and_RTRD}.
-Increasing $l$ or taking $|\Delta \beta|$ smaller generally improves the results, as one might expect.
-For simplicity, we fix these parameters while computing.
-However, while the number of grid-points in an interval is of order $\nicefrac{1}{|\Delta \beta|}$, the computational cost per grid-point is hyper-exponential in the order $l$.
-Nevertheless, it is only linear in $|\mathcal{X}|$, and asymptotically polynomial in $|\hat{\cal{X}}|$ when $l$ is fixed.
-Ideally, one would like to achieve an optimal tradeoff between error to computational cost.
-While we do not supply this directly, we do show that despite the hyper-exponential cost in $l$, derivatives of higher order generally offer a considerably better payoff, especially when high accuracies are needed.
-Indeed, while the computational cost at a fixed order $l$ grows like $|\Delta \beta|^{-1}$, the error is proportional to $|\Delta\beta|^l$ for small step-sizes $|\Delta\beta|$.
-See Figure \ref{fig:err-to-computational-cost-tradeoff}.
+Our algorithm is perhaps best compared to solving an ODE numerically.
+Where, one usually exploits derivatives only to the order dictated by the ODE in order to propagate the solution.
+On the other hand, the mathematical machinery we provide allows us to compute implicit multivariate derivatives $\dbetaK{\bm{x}}{l}$ \eqref{eq:l-th-deriv-at-beta0} of arbitrary order, which we specialize to RD.
+In principle, one may even change the order at will with this machinery.
 With that, we have made several deliberate concessions for the sake of simplicity.
-Among others, fixing the order and step-size result in inefficient use of computational resources; see Sections \ref{part:how-and-what}.\ref{sub:efficient-RD-root-tracking} and \ref{part:details}.\ref{sec:error-analysis} for the root-cause and how this could be improved.
-Further, we handle only cluster-vanishing bifurcations as in \citep{agmon2021critical}, although our understanding of RD bifurcations (Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}) permits more than that.
+Among others, fixing the order and step-size results in inefficient use of computational resources; see Section \ref{part:how-and-what}.\ref{sub:efficient-RD-root-tracking} on various possible improvements and \ref{part:details}.\ref{sec:error-analysis} on the root cause of the computational difficulty.
+Nevertheless, despite these concessions, the cost of an entire solution curve appears to be roughly comparable to BA with reverse annealing, as suggested by Figure \ref{fig:err-to-computational-cost-tradeoff}.
+Furthermore, we handle only cluster-vanishing bifurcations as in \citep{agmon2021critical}, although our understanding of RD bifurcations (in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}) permits more than that.